vector-man/WPFHexEditorControl.Avalonia/README.md

 ![example](Images/TBLExplain.png?raw=true)

 ### 🛒 Somes features

+⭐ = New features

+- ⭐ Edit in hexadecimal, decimal, binary
+- ⭐ Edit in 8bit, 16bit and 32bit
+- ⭐ Edit in LoHi or HiLo
 - Find and Find/Replace dialog
 - Append byte at end of file
 - Include HexBox, an Hexadecimal TextBox with spinner